btcrs/thesis/source/10_chapter_3.md

 Blocking communication between the Gardeners-log and the garden prevents a user from viewing data and issuing commands.

 If the Gardeners-log or garden network are overloaded with junk traffic, they will not be able to communicate.
-The user no longer has access to the most recent data because the garden cannot send messages to the API.
+The user no longer has access to the most recent data because the garden cannot send messages to `Gardeners-log`.
 The messages will be sent once the connection is resumed, but the latency can be an issue.
 Any configuration or control messages that need to be sent to the garden will not make it.
 Both of these issues can be severe in time-sensitive applications, like a rapidly dropping reservoir.

 Blocking communication between the Gardeners-shed and web application causes slightly different issues.
 The user will not be able to view any data through the web application even though the data would likely be complete and recent.
 The user will also be unable to send messages to the garden.
 In a dire situation, the maintainer of the garden would have to access the Raspberry Pis directly over SSH.

 Lastly, each service includes some form of authentication, so they are all susceptible to a brute force attack.
 If any attacker found the credentials to one of the services they would be able to upload their own code, which could contain backdoors allowing them to perform any action they wanted, or invoke unauthorized actions.

 Discovering the credentials of the either of the Amazon AWS hosted service's administrator would allow the attacker to create their own API endpoints to perform any action.
 Bypassing a garden machine's SSH authentication would give the attacker direct access to the API key allowing them to create fake data.
-Circumventing OAuth authentication on the web application service would allow the attacker to modify and delete data and send commands through the API to the garden.
+Circumventing OAuth authentication on the web application service would allow the attacker to modify and delete data and send commands through `Gardeners-shed` to the garden.

 These three scenarios show that bypassing or breaking authentication on any of the services allows an attacker to easily manipulate the data, so protecting against these sorts of attacks is an important part of keeping the data accurate.